 Subsequently, the two languages have diverged, both adding features not present in the other.
 Not withstanding that, there is still a significant syntactic and semantic overlap between C and C++.
 So the starting point for this report has been the equivalent for C. However, in many cases, the additional features of C++ provide mechanisms for avoiding the vulnerabilities inherited from C, and these are reflected in the following sections.

 Include discussions of Object orientation, static, and const, scoped enumerations

+Concurrency Approaches.

+C++ has two models of concurrency within the language.
+The first approach, the threading model, lets one create families of threads that interact through low level threading protocols such as

+reading/writing shared variablesthat should be protected by atomic or volatile.
+This approach does not include any explicit scheduling of threads.

 5. Avoiding programming language vulnerabilities in C++